EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/index.md

 #### KV Table

-A `datastore key value table on-chain`, or a `KV Table`, serves as a storage location which is organized as a table of rows where each row stores objects with the same definition.
+A `datastore key value table on-chain`, or a `KV Table`, serves as a storage location which is organized as a table of rows and columns where each row stores objects with the same definition.

 [[caution | Alpha version]]
 | `Key-Value Table` is designated as `alpha` and should not be used in production code.

-The `object definition` consists of a list of `properties` and each data member is stored on the corresponding row in the table.
-The properties of the objects are also referred to as `fields`.
+The `object definition` consists of a list of `data members`.
+One object is stored on one row in the table, which each `data member` stored in one column.
+The data members of the objects are also referred to as `fields`.

 A `KV Table` requires one unique index, of any type, that can be serialized to a binary representation.